imparseable/ISLT7301_documentation/how-to_guides/troubleshooting_how-tos/Apache500error.md

 Require valid-user
 ```

-To save, use `Ctrl+o` or the Write Out command, hit enter to confirm, and then exit nano using `Ctrl+x`.
+To save, use `Ctrl+o` or the Write Out command, push enter to confirm, and then exit nano using `Ctrl+x`.

 ## Delete Incorrect htaccess File